 When not connected to shore power, the batteries are providing all power.
-Monitor the use of electricity carefully with the voltmeter on the Magnum Energy Panel and Balmar Battery Monitor located at eye level to the port side of the lower helm and battery charge chart.
+Monitor the use of electricity carefully with the voltmeter on the Magnum Energy Panel located at eye level to the port side of the lower helm and battery charge chart.

 When the batteries drop below 12 volts, it is time to re-charge the batteries.
-If on a buoy or at anchor, you can do this by running the engines at 900-1000 RPM for an hour or so.
-Check the Magnum Energy Panel or Balmar Battery Monitor to verify the level of battery charge after shutting the engines down.
+If on a buoy or at anchor, you can do this by running the engines at 900-1000 RPM for an hour or so with the BATTERY SELECTOR in the ALL position.
+Check the Magnum Energy Panel to verify the increase in battery charge after shutting the engines down.